Category Archives: Only In The Philippines

 He was going to China when he passed by Pangasinan where he had met Urduja.
 He described her as ruling her region like a king claiming that Urduja rivaled even the armies of the Mongols.
 Meeting with rulers of the land had been important because a traveler needs provisions for his journey, so this would probably mean that Batuta was a guest at Urduja’s court.

 Dr. Jose Rizal had opinions about Batuta’s travelougue as well, in his paper, “Particulars of the Philippines’ Pre-Spanish Past”, in 1916 he was quoted saying

-“While I may have doubts regarding the accuracy of Ibn Batuta’s details, I still beleive in the voyage to Tawalisi”
+“While I may have doubts regarding the accuracy of Ibn Batuta’s details, I still believe in the voyage to Tawalisi”

 Rizal even calculated the distance and travel time of Batuta from the port of Kakula.

 Today, historians, scholars, and researchers are still debating on whether or not the story of Princess Urduja is mythology or history.
-Since Urduja probably is an ideal feminist, no wonder women’s groups consider Urduja’s account to be historical.
+Because Urduja is an ideal feminist, there are women’s groups who consider Urduja’s account to be historical.